The Government is going all out to tick off all 17 goals on its 100-day plan.

 17. Set the zero carbon emissions goal and begin setting up the independent Climate Commission.

-In progress.
+Done, kind of.
 This is the only 100-day goal in the hands of the Green Party.